Our Governing Body

 The Role of the Governing Board

-Our primary role to ensure the quality of education provision and to act as the accountable body for the school.
+Our primary role to ensure the quality of education provision and to act as the accountable body for the schools.
 We take a strategic role by agreeing, monitoring and approving school policies, targets and priorities for the years ahead, putting the children at the heart of all of this.
-The board is made up from elected parent governors, staff governors (including the EHT) and other governor types who have been nominated by the board (co-opted governor), Church (foundation governor) or Local Authority (LA governor).
-Together, the board is held accountable by the national government for:
+The board is made up from elected parent governors, staff governors (including the Executive Headteacher) and other governor types who have been nominated by the board (co-opted governor), Church (foundation governor) or Local Authority (LA governor).

 - Who are we, what are the values of our school and how can we make it better?

 - Holding the school leaders to account for the educational performance and progress of the school.